claytonjasilva/claytonjasilva.github.io/arq_aulas/arquitetura_computadores_cap1.md

 ## 1.2 Visão detalhada do computador IAS

-A figura abaixo ilustra a organiza detalhada do computador IAS.
+A figura abaixo ilustra a organização detalhada do computador IAS.

 ![Estrutura do IAS](/arq_aulas/images/figura1_2.png)